abirismyname/actions-hackpod-template/README.md

 ## Find your group

-The activities should be done as part of a team.
+The activities should be done as part of a group.
 The facilitator should have formed a group for you, if not, feel free to form your own group.

-We will provide each team with an **Event engine Team Hash**, you will use it to gain access to AWS account as part of this hackpod.
+We will provide an **Event engine Team Hash**, you will use it to gain access to AWS account as part of this hackpod.

 ## Join the Event Engine